darka/darka-blog-src/content/posts/generating-png-in-python.md

 [the `crc32` function][crc32] from the `zlib` library.
 We make two calls to `crc32` in order to compute a running checksum on two inputs, the chunk type and the data.

-We can now implement a function that can write any type of a PNG chunk to a file.
+We can now implement a function that can write any type of a PNG chunk to a file:

 {{< highlight python >}}
 import struct